Blitzgeist-69/plantpal/README.md

 **Known Limitations**

 * “Needs attention” is based on the most recent care log date plus `water_frequency_days`.
 It does not distinguish watering from other actions unless that logic is tightened later.
-* Photographs depend on Cloudinary being configured.
-Plants can be saved without an image.
 * Heroku’s filesystem is ephemeral.
 User uploads must not be stored on the dyno.
 * The first version does not send email, so a forgotten password flow is not included.